Access, Control, and Digital Assets: Rethinking Succession Law in Light of the NSWLRC Inquiry

-Interestingly whilst we all die – our online presence can exist indefinitely
+Interestingly, whilst we all die, our online presence can exist indefinitely

-New South Wales Law Reform Commission will investigate whether new laws are needed to provide certainty as to who can access data after death.
+The New South Wales Law Reform Commission will investigate whether new laws are needed to provide certainty as to who can access data after death.
 It will be the first Australian jurisdiction to do so.

-In announcing this investigation the Attorney General highlighted that little thought is given to what happens to our digital assets once we’ve gone or lose the capacity to make decisions about them.
+In announcing this investigation, the Attorney General highlighted that little thought is given to what happens to our digital assets once we’ve gone or lose the capacity to make decisions about them.

-As we have discussed before Wills are governed by state legislation and digital assets are global so any change in succession law will vastly broaden its scope.
+As we have discussed before, Wills are governed by state legislation, and digital assets are global, so any change in succession law will vastly broaden its scope.

 Facebook gives you options for what you want to happen to your account when you die — you can select an ‘inheritor’ (a sort of digital executor) for your Facebook profile, to accept new friend requests, update the profile and cover photo, and write memorial messages.

-We have posted before about the need to protect your online or digital assets; not just your social media accounts, but your email address(es), cloud, and online financial details; and any hardware (laptop, desktop, hard drives) protected by passwords.
+We have posted before about the need to protect your online or digital assets, not just your social media accounts, but your email addresses, cloud, and online financial details, and any hardware (laptop, desktop, hard drives) protected by passwords.

-Just as it is prudent (and I would suggest necessary) to have a valid and up to date Will – you should have a digital inventory setting out which details all of your relevant usernames, passwords and secret questions, to enable simple access to your personal and financial information.
+Just as it is prudent (and I would suggest necessary) to have a valid and up-to-date Will, you should have a digital inventory listing all your relevant usernames, passwords, and secret questions, to enable easy access to your personal and financial information.

 Leave a Reply